silverstripe/silverstripe-fulltextsearch/README.md

 ## TODO

-* Get rid of includeSubclasses - isn't actually used in practise, makes the codebase uglier, and ClassHierarchy can be used at query time for most of the same use cases
+* Get rid of includeSubclasses - isn't actually used in practice, makes the codebase uglier, and ClassHierarchy can be used at query time for most of the same use cases

 * Fix field referencing in queries.
 Should be able to do `$query->search('Text', 'Content')`, not